munificent/journal/_posts/2009-12-26-conditional-binding-with-let-in-magpie.md

 the gross scoping issues or output parameters.
 The above examples in Magpie would look like:

-    :::magpie
+{% highlight magpie %}
 // parse
 let value <- "1234".AsInt then
     // do something with value
 end

 // downcast
 let derived <- someBase.As'Derived then
     // do something with derived
 end

 // look up in dictionary
 let value <- Find (dict, "key") then
     // do something with value
 end
+{% endhighlight %}

 The way this works is pretty simple.
 Magpie has an `Option` type, which is the same as F#'s [option](http://msdn.microsoft.com/en-us/library/dd233245%28VS.100%29.aspx) or Haskell's [Maybe](http://en.wikibooks.org/wiki/Haskell/Hierarchical_libraries/Maybe).
 A `let` expression looks
 like:

-    :::magpie
+{% highlight magpie %}
 let <variable> <- <expression> then <body>
+{% endhighlight %}

 The `<expression>` is expected to return an `Option` value.
 If it evaluates to `Some`, then the value is extracted and assigned to `<variable>` and the